 - The school is not allowed to authorise absence during term time, unless there are exceptional reasons (this does NOT include sickness of a family member).

-- Taking unauthorised holidays could result in a penalty notice from the Local Authority.
+- Taking unauthorised holidays could result in a penalty notice of £60 by the Local Authority.

 Is it really serious if your child is not in school?